Welcome to the new KidsHealth website! See what is new.

 Key points about bedtime fading

-• for children beginning school, bedtime should ideally be no later than 8.30pm
+• for tamariki beginning school, bedtime should ideally be no later than 8.30pm

-• putting children to bed when they are not tired increases the chances of bedtime struggles
+• putting tamariki to bed when they are not tired can lead to bedtime struggles

-• work out when your child is naturally falling asleep and set this as the temporary bedtime
+• work out when your child usually falls asleep and use this as a temporary bedtime

-• being consistent will increase your chances of success with improving your child's sleep patterns
+• being consistent will help improve your child’s sleep patterns

-This page is about sleep in primary school children.
-It's part of a whole section on sleeping sound.
+This page is about sleep in primary school tamariki.

 When is a good bedtime for my child?

-For children beginning school, bedtime should ideally be no later than 8.30pm.
+For tamariki starting school, bedtime should ideally be no later than 8:30pm.

-Decide on a suitable bedtime for your child.
-Establish a regular bedtime to help set your child's internal body clock.
-Be sure that your child is ready for sleep before putting them to bed.
+Choose a suitable bedtime and keep it consistent to help set your child’s body clock.
+Make sure your child is ready for sleep before putting them to bed.

 What is bedtime fading?

-Putting children to bed when they are not tired increases the chances of bedtime struggles.
-Therefore, for some children it is best to start by setting the bedtime at the time they usually fall asleep and gradually making the bedtime earlier.
-For example:
+Putting tamariki to bed when they are not tired can lead to bedtime struggles.
+For some tamariki, it helps to start with a bedtime close to when they usually fall asleep, then gradually make it earlier.

-Work out when your child is naturally falling asleep and set this as the temporary bedtime.
+For example, work out when your child usually falls asleep and use this as a temporary bedtime.

 What does a temporary bedtime mean?